Manit Joura

 Manit Joura (born 5 June 1987) is an Indian actor.
-He is known for his portrayal of Garv Shinde in Star Plus' Mujhse Kuchh Kehti...Yeh Khamoshiyaan, Jaywant Rane in Life OK's SuperCops Vs SuperVillains, Rishabh Luthra in Zee TV's Kundali Bhagya, and Harsh Shastri in Dangal's Prem Bandhan.
+He is known for his portrayal of Garv Shinde in Star Plus' Mujhse Kuchh Kehti...Yeh Khamoshiyaan, Jaywant Rane in Life OK's SuperCops Vs SuperVillains, Rishabh Luthra in Zee TV's Kundali Bhagya, and Harsh Shastri in Dangal's Prem Bandhan, later both of them are Ekta Kapoor's soap operas.

 Personal life

 Joura married his Greek girlfriend, Andria Panagiotopoulou, a dance teacher, in a traditional Indian wedding ceremony at a heritage resort in Udaipur on 9 July 2023.
 The couple then held a second ceremony according to Greek rituals on 21 December 2023 in Greece.

 Career

 Joura first appeared on television in 2008 as a contestant on Star Plus’s reality dance show Aaja Mahi Vay – Prem Ki Agni Pareeksha.
 He then appeared in television shows like Zee TV's 12/24 Karol Bagh and Ram Milaayi Jodi, and MTV India's Rush.

 Joura made the transition from television to films with his debut in Yash Raj Films' Band Baaja Baaraat, directed by Maneesh Sharma.
 He also appeared in the German film The Girl With The Indian Emerald, directed by Michael Karen.
 He played the lead in Mujhse Kuchh Kehti...Yeh Khamoshiyaan on Star Plus.

 From 2014 to 2016, he featured in Life OK's crime detective supernatural series SuperCops Vs SuperVillains in the role of Sub-Inspector Jaywant Rane.

 In 2016, he appeared in the film Love Shagun.

 In July 2017, he joined Zee TV's Kundali Bhagya as Rishabh Luthra and continued portraying the role until November 2021.
 He temporarily left the show but rejoined it in May 2022.
 However, he permanently quit the show in February 2024.

 From 2020 to 2021, he was seen as Harsh Shastri, opposite Chhavi Pandey in Dangal's Prem Bandhan.
 From 2022 to 2023, he appeared in a recurring role in Colors TV's Naagin 6 as Professor Jeet Patel.

 In March 2024, he joined Zee TV's Pyar Ka Pehla Naam: Radha Mohan as Yug Kohli.